justin-gallant/Regression/README.md

 Where $w_t(D_t)=f(surprise(x_t,y_t))$, which is a weighted surprise defined by some weight function $f$.
 This function can often possess a hyperparameter controlling weight sensitivity.
 Surprise is calculated by a model in evaluation, intuitively it is exactly what it sounds like.
+How unexpected is this outcome?

+Statisticians may recognize surprise through entropy, where entropy is the distribution of surprise across data ($H(X)=\mathbb{E}[Surprise(X)]$).
+How uncertain are the outcomes of all data?

 The update of our posterior given our weighted surprise allows us to gauge if a distribution shift has actually occured or not.